justcallmelarry/sportsball/README.md

 ```
 _More instances of slack are supported, just add more objects with webhook and channel (and optionally participants)_

-_The participants array can be added to slack_instance.
-Countries will then be substituted for the country name followed by the name in brackets in the Slack message_
+_The participants object can be added to slack_instance.
+Countries will then be substituted for the country name followed by the name in brackets in the Slack message for that slack_instance._

 Requires: python 3.6